lilo-onwuzu/BandsAndVenues/readme.md

 	1. Set Up To Run Database Locally On Computer (Optional- for testing) First clone this repository
-		Install Gradle (a build & test automation program that will manage all our dependencies) Build in the terminal using 'gradle run' command Install Postgres
+		Install Postgres
 		Run "pg_ctl start" in terminal to start running postgres server Run "psql" in a new terminal to access DB